CodemasonHQ/docker-php/README.md

   - [Tutorial: Mason CLI for Laravel](#)

-This will create a `Dockerfile` using `codemasonhq/php` as the base image.
+This will create a `Dockerfile` in your project using `codemasonhq/php` as the base image.
 ```
 FROM codemasonhq/php